-Fiore & Sons completed the demolition and removed 43,000 square yards of rotomilled asphalt in preparation for the site conditioning, grading and paving completed by United Companies of Mesa County, headquartered in Grand Junction, CO.
+Fiore & Sons completed the demotion and removed 43,000 square yards of rotomilled asphalt in preparation for the site conditioning, grading, and paving completed by United Companies of Mesa County, headquartered in Grand Junction, CO.
 United Companies employs approximately 400 workers.

 “We were responsible for base course and paving of the new runway and the overall construction of the large apron and taxiway,” says Jeff Boone, project manager for United Companies.
 “We needed to complete our portions of the combined projects within the eight-month timeline for the whole project, so our timing was tight.”

 United Companies had two major responsibilities in the project: the dirt and stone work to create the subbase and the finish paving on the runway, apron, and the aircraft turnaround.